Huskies vs. Gaels: Second Round Betting Trends, Record ATS, Home/Road Splits

 UConn vs. Saint Mary's (CA): Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 4 seed UConn Huskies (26-8) are favored by 3.5 points against the No. 5 seed Saint Mary's Gaels (27-7) for their NCAA Tournament matchup on Sunday.
-A trip to the Sweet 16 will be awarded to the winner of the 4-5 West Region bracket contest, which tips off at 6:10 PM on TNT.
-The over/under for the matchup is set at 129.5.
+The No. 4 seed UConn Huskies (26-8) will take to the court against the No. 5 seed Saint Mary's Gaels (27-7) on Sunday with a spot in the Sweet 16 of the NCAA Tournament up for grabs.
+UConn is a 3.5-point favorite to take a step forward in the bracket, which begins at 6:10 PM on TNT.
+The point total in the matchup is set at 128.5.

 UConn vs. Saint Mary's (CA) Odds & Info